Abatement and heat recovery in the textile Industry

 Installation of Energy Recovery System for Textiles Plant

-Our Client operates two drying/heat setting stenter ovens where textile fabrics are dried and heat set after a variety of treatments are applied from dying to fire retardants, the fabrics contain knitting oils, which if unabated can cause a dense plume of oily smoke from the stenter exhaust ducts when being discharged to atmosphere.
+Our Client operates two drying/heat setting stenter ovens where textile fabrics are dried and heat set after a variety of treatments are applied from dyeing to fire retardants, the fabrics contain knitting oils, which if unabated can cause a dense plume of oily smoke from the stenter exhaust ducts when being discharged to atmosphere.

 Operational studied the stenters and the exhaust temperature was found to vary between 120 oC when drying and 160 oC when heat setting.
-This gives significant scope for heat recovery, especially as large volumes of hot water are used in the dying process, this would otherwise be heated using Steam.
+This gives significant scope for heat recovery, especially as large volumes of hot water are used in the dyeing process, this would otherwise be heated using Steam.
 The exhaust flow from each stenter was between 7,500Nm3/h and 15,000Nm3/h.
 The extraction system would therefore need to be variable to compensate for the changing inlet conditions.
-As part of the abatement scheme the exhaust gasses had to be cooled to be able to initiate the condensation of the knitting oils in the air.
+As part of the abatement scheme the exhaust gases had to be cooled to be able to initiate the condensation of the knitting oils in the air.
 It was then necessary to design the heat exchangers to maximise the recovered heat while still achieving the required condensation efficiency and maximising the hot water temperature to give the best heat density.

 The exhaust air from the stenters contains fabric fibres as well as the knitting oils, significant amounts of water vapour and other contaminants.
 This made the selection of the heat exchangers critical.
 Firstly a two stage filter mesh was installed to reduce fouling.
 The fin pitch of each of the three banks of heat exchanger then also had to be considered with fouling in mind, with a wider pitch at the start to reduce the likelihood of blinding due to fouling on the air side from fabric fibres and condensate.
 The heat exchangers were also designed as a cartridge insertion type for improved maintenance if removal was required.